supaflyENJOY/DynamicsDocs/my-website/docs/Practitioners/Qualifications.md

 ## Qualifications

-The sug grid displays the Qualification Name, Certification Date, Expiration Date and the Qualification Number.
+The sub grid displays the Qualification Name, Certification Date, Expiration Date and the Qualification Number.

  ### <u> Add New Practitioner Qualification </u>